Trevor-Warthman-2/Chef/src/readme.md

   What's a generic name for this dish?
 (Ex: if you're making a southwestern burger, this might be your "Cheeseburger" dish.)
   ...Recipe stuff...
 Then make the home page with the filters

-HOW DO I SET THE TYPE OF A MODEL?
-IS IT A VARIANTDOCUMENT?
-WHT DO THEY NOT HAVE FUCKING IDS.

 - Do some more designing of database resources and plan out needs.
 - mark a way to show who has or has not voted on a recipe